Who’s at Fault for Your Car Accident?

 The sudden and traumatic impact of a car accident can leave you dazed and confused.
 Understanding what just occurred is one thing—understanding the how and the why of the accident is best left to law enforcement.
 The officers who arrive at the scene are responsible for determining who is at fault.
 The documentation of a police report can serve as important evidence when it comes to possible litigation.

 While Florida’s no-fault law may cover some of your expenses, it will not cover them all, especially in cases involving catastrophic injuries.
+Car accident scenarios, who’s at fault?
 Seeking the advice of a Florida auto accident attorney is one way to determine your next course of action.
 No matter what type of accident you experienced, consulting with an attorney can help you understand the legal process.

 Five Scenarios of Car Accidents